jetbrains-academy/sql-course/Lesson5/task1/task.md

 Unfortunately, their results are wrong, unless there is a happy coincidence.
-The output of joining planets, flights and spacecrafts is a table where the same planet may appear many times, as many as there were flights to that planet.
+The output of joining planets, flights and spacecrafts is a table where the same planet may appear many times, as many times as there were flights to that planet.
 Aggregate functions will count the flights made by Pegasus, not the planets, and will find the average value across flights, which is not the same as the average radius of the visited planets.